 Planning for kids or another life change

 Expanding your family or preparing for another large life event can quickly change your budget.
-To plan ahead, Klein recommends you start contributing as much as you can to your 401(k).
-The logic behind this is that you not only increase your retirement fund but also learn to live on less.
+To plan ahead, Klein recommends contributing as much as you can to your 401(k) pre-life event.
+The logic behind this is that you not only increase your retirement fund, but also learn to live on less.
 That way, when kids come along or another life event happens, that same money can go toward those expenses.